 You might have noticed that the Wilon WL-938 and the Paidu Q0930 are essentially the same.
 This is not a case of two Master Watchmakers designing identical timepieces simultaneously.

-Wilon is a brand name owned by a marketing company which, unfortunately, I have been unable to identify.
-One of their representatives browsed through catalogues of watches offered by various watch factories in China.
+Wilon is a brand name owned by a marketing company, which, unfortunately, I have been unable to identify.
+One of their representatives browsed through catalogs of watches offered by various watch factories in China.
 He felt this particular timepiece to be a good fit and ordered a shipment, asking that the factory brand the watch as Wilon.

 Brand: Wilon (Paidu Q0930 is similar)